-- Turmeric Beauty Latte Booster serum - use this as a spot treatment on areas of hyper-pigmentation or breakouts.
+- Turmeric Brightening Serum - use this as a spot treatment on areas of hyper-pigmentation or breakouts.
 It contains Rumex, a botanical clinically proven to reduce pigmentation.
 Note: not included in Pregnancy Essentials Set.

 Human placental lactogen (HPL), a hormone secreted from the placenta, is thought to help the baby grow is associated with insulin resistance which may develop in the second trimester.
 High levels of insulin can contribute to breakouts so continue to use your cleansing milk and soothe me balm.

 Continue to reduce processed foods along with foods high in sugar.
 Now is the time to really increase your fibre intake, as constipation tends to set in.
 I recommend 2 tablespoons of flaxseed meal daily.
 This is a great soluble and insoluble fibre which helps to keep you regular and helps to gently remove toxins that may be lingering in your digestive tract.
 Aim for 3-4 serves of whole grains such as oats, buckwheat, quinoa or brown rice to further support your digestion.

 Hormones reach peak levels at 32 weeks with oestrogen and progesterone at their highest point.
 Signs of this can come in the form of experiencing swelling and puffiness around your face.
 Using a jade roller or giving yourself a gentle self lymph massage may help to shift excess fluid.
 Skin can also become exceedingly dry.
 Using nourishing oils and creams will help to hydrate the skin.
 Take the time to rest and pamper yourself and your skin.

 Third Trimester Must-Haves: